MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you **must** give appropriate credit, provide a link to the license, and indicate if any changes were made.

-This project is the culmination of nearly a full year of research, development, and testing.
-I have made this project completely open-source, and have put hundreds, if not *thousands* of hours of work into it, so that many people can enjoy it. **Please** give me appropriate credit where credit is due.
+This project is the culmination of over a full year of research, development, and testing.
+I have made this project completely open-source, and have put hundreds, if not *thousands* of hours of work (and dollars!) into it, so that many people can enjoy it. **Please** give me appropriate credit where credit is due.

 ©MouseBiteLabs 2023